gruntwork-io/docs/docs/refarch/configuration/preflight-checks.md

 # Iterate on Preflight checks

-Once you have run the bootstrap script and pushed your `ref-arch-form` branch with your changes, your `infrastructure-live` repository GitHub Actions will commence, running preflight checks against every commit that you push up to this branch.
+Once you have run the setup wizard and pushed your `ref-arch-form` branch with your changes, GitHub Actions will commence, running the preflight checks.

 ![Gruntwork Reference Architecture preflight checks](/img/preflight1.png)

-Preflight checks can take up to 4-5 minutes to complete after you push your commit.
+Preflight checks can take up to 4–5 minutes to complete after you push your commit.
 Any errors will be directly annotated on the exact line of your form that presents a blocking issue, so be sure to check the *Files changed* tab of your pull request to see them:

 ![Gruntwork Ref Arch preflight checks on your pull request](/img/preflight-error-on-pr.png)

-## Fix up any errors
+## Fix any errors

 In most cases, the error messages included in the preflight check annotations will provide sufficient information to remediate the underlying issue.
 If at any point you are confused or need assistance, please reach out to us at `support@gruntwork.io` and we’ll be happy to assist you.

-## Commit your form changes and push to your `ref-arch-form` branch
+## Commit and push your changes

 Once you have fixed any issues flagged by preflight checks, you can make a new commit with your latest form changes and push it up to the same branch.
 This will trigger a re-run of preflight checks using your latest form data.